WordPress Security: The Complete Guide

 Pick a Trusted Web Host

-This is one element that you will likely not control, yet, it significantly have a strong impact on your website security.
+This is one element that you will likely not control, yet, it significantly has a strong impact on your website security.
 In fact, it can be argued that picking a secure shared hosting provider is your very first step in getting WordPress security up to scratch.

 With shared hosting you share the physical and software hosting environment with many other users.
 So, when one user’s website gets hacked it can spread across to yours.
 This is called cross-contamination and can mean that your site gets infected through no fault of your own.